 If you are an iOS or macOS user, you already have Safari installed on your device.
 It is undoubtedly one of the best alternatives to Chrome as it is not only fast but also secure.
 Apple has worked hard on user privacy features of Safari.
 It automatically blocks ad trackers from following your footprints on the internet.

 This browser also prevents videos from auto-playing on websites and for those who would like to read content on the web without any distractions; it provides a clean user interface in its ‘reading mode.’

 You can save articles for offline reading, and it comes handy, especially on the iPhone.
 As far as speed is concerned, Safari performs well, and it syncs really well across all the Apple devices you use.

 - One of the best Chrome alternatives for Apple users

 - Offers speed and privacy

 - Runs Netflix in 4K.

 Note: Microsoft is developing a Chromium-based Edge browser which will soon replace the legacy Edge.

 Now let’s talk about Windows users who still haven’t tried Microsoft Edge.
 If you are still stuck with the image of Internet Explorer in your mind, I will urge you to think twice.
 Microsoft’s Edge looks nothing like its predecessor and offers a faster browsing experience than IE. In fact, this browser comes with its unique features that aren’t present on Chrome.

-Among them, my favorite is the reading list feature where I can create a list of articles I’d like to catch up later.
-You can even choose to draw, write, and highlight on parts of a web page without installing any extensions or plugins.
+Among them, my favorite is the reading list feature, where I can create a list of articles I’d like to catch up later.
+You can even choose to draw, write, and highlight parts of a web page without installing any extensions or plugins.
 It also lets you read both PDF files and eBooks natively and comes with a built-in Cortana integration.